dynoser/HELML/README-HELML_en.md

      Special cases are when the value is special (for example, binary), or when it is important to specify its type.

-     For example, if the value starts with a space, contains non-printable characters, and so on.

 - the value can always be represented in Base64 encoding (as well as Base64url)

 >